-4.5.5.
-Field duplicate sample and its associated sample: No field duplicate sample was collected with this sample delivery group.
+- 4.5.5.
+Field duplicate sample and its associated sample: No field duplicate sample was assigned to this method. - 4.5.6.

-4.5.6.
 Raw data was submitted for all samples.
-Sample MW30102023 (Lab ID# 23J115-01) was designated to be reviewed as stage 3 data deliverable.
+Sample MW37102023 (Lab ID# 23J128-01) was designated to be reviewed as stage 3 data deliverable.
 Raw data for this sample with all related QC samples was reviewed for stage 3 data validation.
 The results calculated from the raw data agreed with all the results reported in data summary reports.
-Samples MW30102023, MW26102023, MW34102023, MW31102023, TMW57102023, MW27102023, TMW61102023, MW38102023, and TMW59102023 were initially extracted and analyzed within holding time.
-Due to low surrogate recoveries, the samples were re-extracted on 10-19-23, three days past holding time.
-Therefore, the result for these samples will be qualified as estimated value, "UJ".